 This reserve is to allow for variances between estimates for benefit payments and the subsidy received.
 In view of the material budget only a small variation would have a significant effect on balances.
-It is therefore prudent to keep an earmarked reserve for such variations particularly in light of the changes in Council Tax Benefit from 2013/14.
+It is therefore prudent to keep an earmarked reserve for such variations.
+In addition, this reserve is in place to fund any large one off costs arising in the benefits service (e.g. redundancy costs)